willfainaru21/conflict_urbanism_sp2025/_posts/2025-05-03-Wen-YoshimuraSmall.md

 In both Neely and Kawam’s cases, it is clear that the media capitalized on the magnitude of the event, stoking slippery and unproductive public discourse, and doing nothing to foster a forum of dialogue around modern policing and its dearth of compassionate methods. <br> <br>
 </p>

+<h4>Conclusion</h4>
+Safety, like security, is about collective management (Ghertner et al., 2020).
+Safety is abstract, aspirational, and contested.
+Under broken windows theory, it locates and anticipates a target (that which we should fear, categorize as threat, risk, danger, criminal, out of place) and defines the infrastructure of safety through calculable risk (police presence, barriers, fare gates, surveillance).
+The resurgence of broken windows theory staged on the notion of public safety is a display of political theatre that steers sentiments of safety in the Subway.

 <h4>Citations</h4>
 <p style="text-align: left; font-family: sans-serif; font-size: 12">
   Allen, J. (2024, March 8).
 New York to deploy 750 National Guard soldiers to check bags on subway.
 Reuters. https://www.reuters.com/world/us/new-york-deploy-750-national-guard-soldiers-check-bags-subway-2024-03-06/ <br>